-Many brands analyze their data and returns from these e-commerce festivals with a fine tooth comb.
+Many brands analyse their data and returns from these e-commerce festivals with a fine tooth comb.
 There is little time for marketers to dwell on 2019’s successes and failures though—the new year is underway, and the big sales opportunities for Chinese New Year and Valentine’s Day are just around the corner.
 Let’s take a look at how China’s major e-commerce platforms approach these festivals, and what are some of the best practices brands can implement.

 Taobao remains the world’s biggest e-commerce platform, and all brands should pay attention to Taobao’s initiatives and functionalities, as well as study how Chinese consumers engage with the platform.
 This is especially true around the big e-commerce shopping festivals like Singles’ Day and Double Twelve.